-Official transcripts of record are available through the Registrar's Office at no charge.
-Special handling (Federal Express, USPS express mail, or UPS) requires the payment of a \$30 fee.
+Official transcripts of record are available through the Registrar's Office or via the National Student Clearinghouse website.
+There is no charge for transcripts requested directly through the Registrar's Office.
+Special handling via UPS requires the payment of a \$30 fee.
 A request for transcripts must be made in writing.
 No student will receive a transcript of credits until all charges have been paid or satisfactory arrangements have been made with the Office of Student Accounts.
 Upon notification of any defaulted loan, a hold is placed on the account for release of a transcript.